diojin/mockingjay/docs/Digest of Addison.Wesley.Java.Concurrency.in.Practice.May.2006.md

 We've built a simple framework using FutureTask and Executor to execute longrunning tasks in background threads without undermining the responsiveness of the GUI.
 These techniques can be applied to any single-threaded GUI framework, not just Swing. `In Swing, many of the features developed here are provided by the SwingWorker class`, including cancellation, completion notification, and progress indication.
 Various versions of SwingWorker have been published in The Swing Connection and The Java Tutorial, and an updated version is included in Java 6.

 ### Thread-safe Data Models
 As long as responsiveness is not unduly affected by blocking, the problem of multiple threads operating on the data can be addressed with a thread-safe data model.
-If the data model supports fine-grained concurrency, the event thread and background threads should be able to share it without responsiveness problems.
+If the data model supports fine-grained concurrency, `the event thread and background threads` should be able to share it without responsiveness problems.
 For example, DelegatingVehicleTracker on page 65 uses an underlying ConcurrentHashMap whose retrieval operations offer a high degree of concurrency.
-The downside is that it does not offer a consistent snapshot of the data, which may or may not be a requirement.
-Thread-safe data models must also generate events when the model has been updated, so that views can be updated when the data changes.
+The downside is that it does not offer a consistent snapshot of the data, which may or may not be a requirement. `Thread-safe data models must also generate events when the model has been updated, so that views can be updated when the data changes`.

 It may sometimes be possible to get thread safety, consistency and good responsiveness with a versioned data model such as CopyOnWriteArrayList [CPJ 2.2.3.3].
 When you acquire an iterator for a copy-on-write collection, that iterator traverses the collection as it existed when the iterator was created.
 However, copy-on-write collections offer good performance only when traversals greatly outnumber modifications, which would probably not be the case in, say, a vehicle tracking application.
-More specialized versioned data structures may avoid this restriction, but building versioned data structures that provide both efficient concurrent access and do not retain old versions of data longer than needed is not easy, and thus should be considered only when other approaches are not practical
+More specialized versioned data structures may avoid this restriction, but `building versioned data structures that provide both efficient concurrent access and do not retain old versions of data longer than needed is not easy, and thus should be considered only when other approaches are not practical`

 ### Split Data Models
 A program that has both a presentation-domain and an application-domain data model is said to have a **split-model design** (Fowler, 2005).